fbpx

 Santorini, Cyclades - credits: Andrew Mayovskyy/Shutterstock.com

-The three elements that make Santorini so sought-after are its aforementioned unique geometry, Santorinian wine production that has remained strong since ancient times, and the Cycladic aesthetic that invites photographs to turn its streets into postcards every chance they get.
+The three elements that make Santorini so sought-after are its unique geometry, Santorinian wine production that has remained strong since ancient times, and the Cycladic aesthetic that invites photographs to turn its streets into postcards every chance they get.

 Santorini is a couple's paradise due to the magical sunsets it offers and the heart-stopping views out to the Aegean from the famous caldera.
 Romance is Santorini's middle name.

-Regardless, even people that travel to Santorini with family or even solo will find more than enough things to do in Santorini, such as marveling at the remnants of the huge volcanic eruption, visiting the island's unusual beaches, trying the delicious cuisine in its many Santorini restaurants, and exploring the local bars and clubs that keep the nightlife of Santorini alive!
+Some of them include marveling at the remnants of the huge volcanic eruption, visiting the island's unusual beaches, trying the delicious cuisine in its many Santorini restaurants, and exploring the local bars and clubs that keep the nightlife of Santorini alive!

 The Greek Islands of the Small Cyclades; The Perfect Island-hopping Opportunity